manpreetkalsi24/Student-Clubs-CMS/README.md

 - User Login & Register
 - Join Club (Become a Member)
 - Event Registration (Only for logged-in users)
 - Subscribe Section
-- Contact Us Page
 - Attractive and fully responsive design

 ---
 # 🌐 Accessing Pages (Routes)

-This project runs inside **XAMPP**, so every page is accessed through a URL based on the project folder:
+This project runs inside **XAMPP** or **MAMP**, so every page is accessed through a URL based on the project folder:

 ---